aaravrawal52/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
-1. Down the latest version of `CalculaChroniclesOfTheAlgorithmicKingdom` from [here](https://github.com/AY2324S2-CS2113-W12-3/tp/releases).
+2. Download the latest version of `CalculaChroniclesOfTheAlgorithmicKingdom` from [here](https://github.com/AY2324S2-CS2113-W12-3/tp/releases).

 ## Features